Old Hancock Central High School

-The Old Hancock Central High School (now the Finlandia University College of Health Sciences) is a former public school building located at 417 Quincy Street in Hancock, Michigan, United States.
+The Old Hancock Central High School (now the Hancock Community Hub) is a former public school building located at 417 Quincy Street in Hancock, Michigan, United States.
 It was listed on the National Register of Historic Places in 2018.

 History

-Copper was discovered in the Keweenaw Peninsula in the 1940s, leading to the opening of the Quincy Mine in 1856.
+Copper was discovered in the Keweenaw Peninsula in the 1840s, leading to the opening of the Quincy Mine in 1856.
 In 1859, the Quincy Mining Company platted the town of Hancock.
-Both the mine and the town grew rapidly, and by 1862, 1700 people led in Hancock.
-The first public school for the town was opened in 1863.
+Both the mine and the town grew rapidly, and by 1862, 1700 people had settled in Hancock.
+The first public school in the town was opened in 1863.
 The school went through several buildings, and in 1875 a new brick Union School was constructed on Quincy Street, in front of the site of the present building.
 This school became too small, and in 1893 a Central Primary School was constructed nearby, and in 1875 school became the junior/senior high.